kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 There is no need to create an `Informer` per kind of resource type in the Kubernetes cluster.
 The `Informer` populates the cache with the status of the federated resources.

-In order to know the `TargetType` of the federated resources, the control-plane exposes an endpoint to know which type of resources are federated:
+In order to know the `TargetType` of the federated resources, the control-plane allows daemons to `get` the list of federated types.

-* `/federatedtypeconfigs`: This endpoint returns the list of the `FederatedTypeConfig` resources at any time.

 #### Desired State Reconciliation